insight-platform/Savant/docs/source/advanced_topics/8_ext_systems.rst

 Pure Real-Time Circuits
 -----------------------

 As it comes from its name, a real-time circuit works in a real-time with no delays expected.
-Such circuits may tolerate short-term traffic bursts with internal buffers, but suffer from the situations when a part of the circuit stuck.
+Such circuits may tolerate short-term traffic bursts with internal buffers, but suffer when a part of the circuit gets stuck.

 An example of such a circuit: RTSP -> Module -> RTSP

-So, to realize such circuits, we give following recommendations:
+So, to realize such circuits, we give the following recommendations:

 - use pub/sub sockets, as they drop the packets which cannot be delivered;
 - use low-latency systems with predictable functionality to implement 3rd-party communications (Redis/KeyDB, ZeroMQ Pub/Sub);